|

 Peggy Carlisle (NSTA Board)

-NSTA Director, Preschool/Elementary Div.
+NSTA Director, Preschool/Elementary

 Gifted Education Teacher, Pecan Park Elementary, Jackson, MS